CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/vendors-lead-times.md

 Custom Rules are overwritten Default Rules for the current scenario if they are identical.
 Edited rules/values are obligatory for the present scenario.

-**Note**

-1. If the default Vendor is not defined in Item Master Data, then:
+**Important Notes**

+1. Without a default vendor in the item master:
-    1. For recommendation, the first Vendor in the database is proposed.
+    1. The first Vendor in the database is proposed for recommendation.
     2. Lead Time is taken from Item Master Data (Item Details for revisions).
 The rules for Vendor Lead Time are not considered in calculations.
 2. Hierarchy of applying rules:
     1. Custom Rules
     2. Default Rules

+---

 ## Internal Vendor Lead Time